flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - What should we do so this is not necessary again?
         - Dan: we should wait and see (tm) until the 15th, see if it auto-pays off the balance
         - F: how to solve systemic issue, "someone" should pay it? suggestion: Finance Working Group, Caitlin seems OK with that.
 Raised it but not spoken enough to fully decide.
 Should be able to resolve before next payment.
         - D: Can change card.
-First one with Paypal, second with ca
+First one with Paypal, second with card, put card on file.
+Required a second factor for setup, but authentication error paying it second time.
+So - autopay might not work.
+Is there a non-individual card we can use?
+Otherwise fine to continue.
+        - F: Makes sense to have a card for the co-op but not yet.
+Finance working group on it.
     - wiki merge request? https://git.coop/social.coop/tech/ansible/-/merge_requests/40
     - alpha.social.coop next steps
     - Mastodon upgrade?